bsy6766/ECS/README.md

 Entity does not hold any Component, but it knows where Components exist by storing Component id. <br>

 ## EntityPool
-EntityPool is a pool that entities are stored. <br>
+EntityPool is a pool where entities are stored. <br>

 ## Component
 Component is an object that holds data.<br>

 ## System
 System is an object that has logic.<br>

+## Examples
+There are some unittests in main.cpp to see how it works.
+Also header is fully commneted.